ProgramCrafter/salsa-iwj-otter/PROTOCOL.md

 is the "outstanding Client updates sequence number note", or the "oustanding note".

-When the server processes a message from the client, it puts the client sequence number in the update stream (as a non-update message).
+When the server processes a message from the client and Records it, it puts the client sequence number in the update stream (as a non-update message).
 (This is skipped if it's the same as the last client sequence number for that client.)

 If the echoed sequence number is equal to the client's oustanding note, the client knows the server is up to date, and deletes the note.